msolides-2023/MU5MES01-2023/INSTALL.md

 2. Open a new terminal and go to the directory containing the file `fenicsx-0.6.0.yaml`.
 You will find this file in the present git repository, downloaded at the previous step.

 3. You should now be in the `base` environment and your command prompt should show `(base)`.
-To be sure to use the updated version of the package and avoid conflicts, create a new environment:
+Make sure to use the updated version of the package and avoid conflicts.
     ```
     conda update -n base -c defaults conda
     ```